Xyntrax/FRST-Web-Based-Cleaner/README.md

 # Web Based FRST Log Cleaner

-A web-based tool for cleaning FRST logs.
-Strip out known clean strings to make malware triage faster and easier.
-No installation required.
-Runs entirely in your browser.

-## About

 This tool is a web-based port of a forked Python script originally created by [SkeletalDemise](https://github.com/SkeletalDemise/FRST_log_cleaner)

 The logic was ported to JavaScript so you can clean logs from anywhere without carrying a script around.